evansneath/compiler/README.md

 positional arguments:
-  source       source file to compile target       target pacth for the compiled code
+  source       source file to compile target       target path for the compiled code

 optional arguments:
   -h, --help   show this help message and exit